Jan. 8, 2020

 Millennials are no longer the new kids on the block."
 The largest cohort of millennials will turn 30 in 2020—historically, that's when people tend to think of buying their first home," says Hale.
 This means the oldest millennials will be turning 39 and the demographic will account for more than 50% of mortgages taken out in the country — more than all other generations combined.

 While millennials (those born between 1981-'97) are big on buying experiences instead of "stuff," they are not that radically different from past generations, partnering off and starting families, which triggers home-buying decisions.
 Having kids is a huge driver for home sales.
 "But while they may be motivated, they'll face a lot of competition for the scarce homes on the market—from roughly 71 million of their peers nationwide," says Hale.

 What about everyone else?
 Wedgeworth notes that Gen Xers and boomers are pretty comfortable where they are.
 Boomers, not quick to accept older age, are living longer, healthier lives, and staying in their houses longer, while Gen Xers aren't quite ready to retire, making them stay right where they are.
 What this translates into is fewer homes on the market.

 As for new construction, Wedgeworth notes, "After the housing crash in 2008, which wiped out quite a few builders, those who remained have largely focused on higher-end developments with bigger profit margins.
 Although they're finally showing signs of a shift toward building more entry-level homes, faced with overwhelming demand, it will take a few years for a significant number to come to market."

 Rates Currently Trending: Neutral

-Mortgage rates are trending sideways this morning.
+Mortgage rates are trending sideways this today.
 Last week the MBS market improved by +33bps.
 This was enough to move rates or fees lower last week.
 We saw high rate volatility at the end of the week.